tlevine/occupar/readme.md

 ```
-  has.life.stress has.negative.perception p.no.never
+  has.external.stress has.negative.perception p.no.never
 1                 Yes                     Yes        40%
 2                 Yes                      No      32.4%
 3                  No                     Yes      55.6%
 4                  No                      No       5.7%
 ```

 ### Logistic regression
 We fit two logistic regressions and compared them with a likelihood ratio test.
-As a null model, we fit the simple logistic regression of `no.never` as a function of `has.negative perception`, ignorant of `has.life.stress`.
+As a null model, we fit the simple logistic regression of `no.never` as a function of `has.negative perception`, ignorant of `has.external.stress`.

 ```